NmnRn/Remove_Background/README.md

-The Remavo Background code is here.
-You can use it however you like.
+The Remove background code is here.
+You can use it however you want.